ldsouza/ldsouza.github.io/_posts/2016-01-20-sharepoint-tip-column-order.md

 description: How to modify the column order in a libary or list form
 headline:
 modified: 2014-07-19
-category: personal
+category: SharePoint
-tags: SharePoint Online
+tags: [SharePoint, Office 365]
 comments: true
 mathjax:
 ---